Home > Short-Term Health Insurance > Wyoming Short-Term Health Insurance

 People who are ineligible for premium subsidies include those who are caught in the coverage gap in Wyoming.
 This applies to people who earn less than the poverty level, but aren’t eligible for Medicaid because Wyoming has thus far refused to accept federal funding to expand Medicaid under the Affordable Care Act.

-There is normally an income cap for subsidy eligibility, equal to 400% of the federal poverty level.
-That income limit has been eliminated through the end of 2025, which means that people can qualify for subsidies even with an income above 400% of the poverty level.
+There is also an income cap for subsidy eligibility, equal to 400% of the federal poverty level.
+That income limit was eliminated from 2021 through 2025, but it returned in 2026.

 Footnotes